 Few authors wield the skill, consistency and imagination of two-time recipient of the Booker Prize, Peter Carey.
 A consummate writer and keen observer of life, Peter’s novels span continents and centuries, often zeroing in on Australian identity and the cruel and complex history that formed it.
-His 14 books include award-winning titles such as Oscar and Lucinda, True History of the Kelly Gang, Bliss and Jack Maggs.
-Join one of modern fiction’s most celebrated novelists and lively raconteurs as he discusses his storied life in writing with on-stage interviewer Sarah Krasnostein (acclaimed author of The Believer: Encounters with Love, Death & Faith).
-Peter will appear live via video from his home in New York.
+His 14 books include award-winning titles such as Oscar and Lucinda, Bliss, Jack Maggs and True History of the Kelly Gang.
+Hear one of modern fiction’s most celebrated novelists discuss his – and Ned’s – curious and compelling past, the writers he loves and his storied life in writing with Sarah Krasnostein (acclaimed author of The Believer: Encounters with Love, Death & Faith).

 Peter Carey (International)